More Nigerian protests against police brutality as reforms fail to convince

 But protesters said on Wednesday they feared the new unit will simply be a rebranded version of SARS.

-Hundreds gathered in the capital Abuja and megacity Lagos on Wednesday to continue their calls for police reforms.
+Hundreds gathered on Wednesday in the capital Abuja, as well as megacity Lagos and Warri - both in the south - to press their calls for police reforms.

+"What they do is... give them new uniforms, call them a different name, but they are still the same people in these police forces," said blogger Folu Oyefeso, in Lagos.

-Many demonstrators in Lagos, who gathered despite heavy rain, were singing, dancing and chanting, a Reuters witness said.
+Demonstrators in Lagos, who gathered despite heavy rain, sang, danced and chanted.
 Many held placards, including one that read "Stop killing our dreamers. #EndSARS now".

-Lagos State Governor Babajide Sanwo-Olu, in a statement on Wednesday, urged protesters to wind down demonstrations, stating that the gridlock caused in recent days had disrupted businesses still reeling from the coronavirus pandemic.
+Lagos State Governor Babajide Sanwo-Olu, in a statement on Wednesday, urged protesters to wind down demonstrations, saying that the gridlock caused in recent days had disrupted businesses still reeling from the coronavirus pandemic.

-(Reporting by Temilade Adelaja in Lagos and Alexis Akwagyiram in Lagos; Additional reporting by Camillus Eboh and Paul Carsten in Abuja; Writing by Alexis Akwagyiram Editing by Peter Graff)
+(Reporting by Temilade Adelaja in Lagos and Alexis Akwagyiram in Lagos Editing by Peter Graff Additional reporting by Tife Owolabi in Yenagoa, Camillus Eboh and Paul Carsten in Abuja; Writing by Alexis Akwagyiram Editing by Peter Graff)

 ((alexis.akwagyiram@thomsonreuters.com; +234 8188 779 319; Reuters Messaging: alexis.akwagyiram.thomsonreuters.com@reuters.net / Twitter: @alexisak))